AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-3-RPA-and-Process-Cybersecurity.md

 ## AI Use Statement

-[Briefly describe how AI was used for planning, research and initial idea development.]
+Generative AI was used during the planning, research and initial idea-development stages of this assessment.
+All selected artefacts and sources were independently reviewed by me.